PaperPrototype/Intro-to-Scripting-Games-Java/1 - Drawing/english.md

 That annoying little thing has to be there so java can tell lines of code apart.

-In a file the whole idea of a "newline" is often represented as `\n`.
-So our code actually looks like this in memory.
+In a file the whole idea of a "newline" is often represented as this special `\n` character.
+So our code actually looks like this in the file under the hood.

 ```
 \nsize(400, 400);\n\n\nellipse(100, 100, 100, 100);